mbeddr/mps-platform-docs/src/doc/docs/gotchas/aspects/plugin/index.md

 !!! hint "I want to create new SContainmentLink for non-existent role[^1]."
-Can be created through MetaAdapterFactory.
+    It can be created through MetaAdapterFactory.

 [^1]:[How to create new SContainmentLink for non-existent role?](https://mps-support.jetbrains.com/hc/en-us/community/posts/360009473300-How-to-create-new-SContainmentLink-for-non-existent-role-)